BharatDhulgond/Approximate-Parallel-Prefix-Adders/README.md

 The result: adders that are smaller, faster, and lower-power than their exact counterparts, with accuracy loss that is bounded, configurable, and quantifiable via standard error metrics.

-This work is a hardware implementation and design-space exploration inspired by the IEEE TVLSI paper *"AxPPA: Approximate Parallel Prefix Adders"* (Rosa et al., 2023).
+This work is a hardware implementation and design-space exploration inspired by the IEEE TVLSI paper [*AxPPA: Approximate Parallel Prefix Adders* (Rosa et al., 2023)](docs/AxPPA_Approximate_Parallel_Prefix_Adders.pdf)

 ---